 I was invited to conduct three separate teacher inquiries.
 For this first iteration of the cycle, I am interested in curiosity.
 Essentially, my question boils down to: …

-…how can I pique the curiosity of learners in my classroom?
+…how can I provoke the curiosity of learners in my classroom?

 If students enter and are curious about the world, then I reckon half of my work is over.
 If students are not curious, then it’s an uphill battle trying to do any teaching.
 Below is an adapted version of the presentation that I gave to other colleagues participating in the TLIF project and summarizes my understanding so far:

 I find myself in Nottingham’s (2015) Learning Pit, in a process of “self-examination” (Foucault, 2001) trying to figure out the best way forward.
 My questions are threefold and surround firstly, the nature of eLearning itself; secondly, the underpinning philosophy of personalisation; and thirdly, the expectations on my personal well-being.
 Taking each in turn, I examine these questions below.